Firm Entry and Exit with Unbounded Productivity Growth: Stationary Recursive Equilibrium

-Condition (a) in Theorem~\ref{t:bk1} requires $\ell(p^*) < \infty$.
-While $p^*$ is not a primitive, a simple sufficient condition involving only primitives is given in Section~\ref{ss:ascond}.

-The decomposition \eqref{eq:kdec} says that the mass of firms in set $B$ is proportional to the expected number of times that a firm's productivity visits $B$ over its lifespan.
-It ties the cross-sectional distribution of productivity to dynamics at the level of the firm.
+The decomposition \eqref{eq:kdec} ties the cross-sectional distribution of productivity to dynamics at the level of the firm.
+It says that the mass of firms in set $B$ is proportional to the expected number of times that a firm's productivity visits $B$ over its lifespan.
 The decomposition is obtained by a combination of Kac's Theorem and the Pitman occupation formula.
-The proof of Theorem~\ref{t:bk1} is constructive and the basic approach and its numerical implementation are discussed in Section~\ref{ss:comp} below.\footnote{The traditional entry-exit model, with productivity bounded above by some constant $B$, is a special case of Theorem~\ref{t:bk1}.
-To see this, observe that $q \leq K$ for some constant $K$ in such a setting, so $\ell(p^*) \leq K \EE \tau(p^*)$.
-The expected firm lifespan $\EE \tau(p)$ is finite at every $p > 0$, since, by Assumption~\ref{a:pgamma}, there exists an integer $n$ such that $\epsilon := \Gamma^n (B, [0, \bar \phi(p))) > 0$, and hence $\{\phi_t\}$ falls below $\bar \phi(p)$ with independent probability at least $\epsilon$ every $n$ periods.
-This means that $\EE \tau(p) = \sum_{m \in \NN} \PP\{\tau(p) \geq m\} \leq \sum_{m \in \NN} (1-\epsilon)^{\lfloor m/n \rfloor}$, which is finite.
-Hence $\ell(p^*)$ is finite, and a stationary recursive equilibrium exists.}
+One simple special case of \eqref{eq:kdec} is when $B = \RR_+$, which yields

+Thus, in equilibrium, the entry rate equals the reciprocal of the expected lifespan of firms.

+The result in \eqref{eq:ase} provides a simple formula connecting aggregate supply (and aggregate demand) with the equilibrium entry rate and the expected lifetime output of firms.
+The formula may be used for calibration or testing in quantitative work.